ibm-cloud-docs/email-delivery/FAQs.md

 ## Does IBM Cloud offer a smart host service?
 {: faq}

-{{site.data.keyword.BluSoftlayer_notm}} now offers an email delivery service that is powered by SendGrid that allows clients to use a smart host to relay your outbound mail services.
+{{site.data.keyword.BluSoftlayer_notm}} now offers an email delivery service that is powered by {{site.data.keyword.SendGrid}} that allows clients to use a smart host to relay your outbound mail services.
 This service has many other functions such as generating metrics, tracking email lists, tracking email activity, assisting with newsletters, and authenticating.

 ## How can I set up an alternative port for SMTP in WHM
 {: faq}